washingtonsteven/genmo-v2/README.md

   - `ifid`: String representing an ID to be used in the [Interactive Fiction Database](https://ifdb.tads.org/help-ifid)
 - `currentPassage`: The current passage set.
 Passage properties are detailed in the [`outputFunction` section](#outputFunction) above

-`story.state.data` is the list of custom data applied by inline JSON in Twine.
+`story.state.data` is the list of custom data applied by inline JSON (or Handlebars helpers) in Twine.

 **As a general rule:** `state` should only be read from, not written to.
 Writing to state outside of the provided functions (`followLink()`, etc) may cause inconsistent behavior.